 I had always had underlying anxiety and a rather unhealthy relationship with my body image even though yoga helped me patch up a little of the self punishing and allowed me to manage the negative thought patterns, it wasn’t until I discovered Transformational Breathing that a real positive relationship with my mind and body emerged.
 Through this intricate work, I discovered that my default breathing pattern was quick and shallow and my body had learned to feel ‘normal’ in a fight of flight state often associated with breath holding.
 Even though I was practicing and teaching yoga I learned that my body actually felt quite scared to fully breathe, to be here, which was mirrored and interconnected by feelings of anxiety and discomfort.

 One of my many visions for Inspiration Space is to develop a programme for the next generation, to ensure children and teenagers learn the importance of healthy breathing patterns and to introduce them to the experience of Transformational Breath.
-To show them how they can connect to themselves on a healthier level, to teach them how to learn to deepen their awareness and let go of self judgement, before drugs and alcohol call them to experience something else.
-To make them realise how precious their feelings are and let them know that no matter how hard life is, which it often is for all of us, there is always time to connect with these omnipresent feelings of Love & Magic.
+To show them how they can connect to themselves on a healthier level, to teach them how to learn to deepen their awareness and let go of self judgement, before drugs, alcohol and other addictions call them to experience something else.
+To make them realise how precious their feelings are and let them know that no matter how hard life is, which it often is for all of us, there is always time to connect with these omnipresent feelings of calm and stillness.

 "I have always been delighted at the prospect of a new day, a fresh try, one more start, with perhaps a bit of magic waiting somewhere behind the morning."